Gordon Forrest: Coaching career

 Having left senior football whilst still in his twenties, Forrest concentrated on his coaching career, obtaining a UEFA 'A' licence and youth and child coaching licences from the Scottish Football Association (SFA).
 He went on to work for the SFA as a Youth Development Officer in Edinburgh and Fife.
 In 2009 he returned to East Fife, working as first team coach under manager Stevie Crawford.
 In 2011, he emigrated to New Zealand to work as a football development manager for the Northern Football Federation.
 He was also assistant coach for the New Zealand women's national team at the 2012 Summer Olympics.

 In October 2012, Forrest joined Canadian-based Major League Soccer (MLS) franchise Vancouver Whitecaps FC as head coach of their under-18 team and manager of coaching development.
 In January 2014 was promoted to working with the MLS team as an assistant coach to Carl Robinson.
 Whitecaps released Robinson and his coaching team, including Forrest, in September 2018.

 Forrest returned to Scotland in January 2019 to take up the position of assistant head coach to Robbie Neilson at Scottish Championship club Dundee United, a role he shared with Lee McCulloch from June 2019 onwards.
 When Neilson left the club in June 2020 to become manager at Heart of Midlothian, Forrest and McCulloch were initially placed in temporary charge at United before joining Hearts as Neilson's assistants.

+In June 2023, Forrest was named as first team coach of Hearts.
+He was dismissed in September 2024.